Angie Attwood Designs

 In Spring 2016, I was invited to test a new innovative quilting foot, which I was hugely inspired by.

 Since its launch in the UK that same year, it has rather taken over my life, in a good way I might add.
-I’m a huge advocate and proudly, one of only three Westalee Design Accredited Tutors and Demonstrators in the UK.
+I’m a huge advocate and proudly, one of only two Westalee Design Accredited Tutors and Demonstrators in the UK.
 You will find me demonstrating Westalee Quilting Rulers at shows such as Festival of Quilts, NEC and Quilts UK, Malvern with the Cottonpatch, the main Westalee distributor in the UK.

 Teaching is a big part of what I do.
 I have a passion to share my love of stitch and design and enjoy meeting and interacting with like-minded people.
 I travel nationwide offering a range of workshops in ruler work for all skill levels.
 Click here for more details.